the conversation gap: what spain is doing that nobody wants to talk about

 the hours question

-a full-time employee in the united states works 1,976 hours per year. in spain, the latest figure is 1,632 hours per year. that's roughly 344 fewer hours annually — the equivalent of about eight and a half additional work weeks that americans spend at work compared to their spanish counterparts.
+a full-time employee in the united states works approximately 1,976 hours per year. in spain, the figure is around 1,632 hours. that's 344 fewer hours annually — roughly eight and a half additional work weeks that americans spend at work compared to their spanish counterparts, every single year.

 this gets framed in american discourse as a productivity story. americans work hard. europeans don't. and if you measure "working hard" in hours logged, the framing holds.

-but spain grew faster. its labor market is adding jobs. its current account is in surplus. the hours argument — that more time at work produces better economic outcomes — is not supported by the recent comparative data. what it is supported by is a cultural story about what it means to be serious, to be ambitious, to be an economy worth respecting. that story is doing a lot of work that the data isn't doing for it.
+but spain matched american gdp growth in 2025, led europe for the second consecutive year, and is doing it with record job creation alongside higher productivity and its largest-ever current account surplus. the hours argument — that more time at work produces better economic outcomes — is not supported by the data. what it is supported by is a cultural story about what it means to be serious, to be ambitious, to be an economy worth respecting. that story is doing work that the numbers aren't doing for it.

-spain has real structural challenges. housing costs in madrid and barcelona have surged, and affordability is a genuine crisis. debt-to-gdp in spain sits at 99%, a legacy of the austerity decade. youth unemployment, while improved, remains above the european average. and a significant portion of its recent growth has been powered by tourism — a sector that is cyclically exposed, geographically concentrated, and not infinitely scalable.
+spain has real structural challenges that deserve honest acknowledgment. housing costs in madrid and barcelona have surged and affordability is a genuine crisis. youth unemployment stands at approximately 24.9% — improved, but still high by any peer comparison. debt-to-gdp sits near 99%, a legacy of the austerity decade. and a portion of spain's growth remains tourism-dependent, which is cyclically exposed and not infinitely scalable.

-and on pure gdp per capita in nominal terms, the u.s. still ranks significantly higher than spain. the american economy produces more output per person than spain does. if that's the metric, the u.s. still wins.
+on nominal gdp per capita, the u.s. still ranks significantly higher than spain. the american economy produces more output per person. if that's the primary metric, the u.s. still wins.

-the question worth asking — and the one that rarely gets asked — is wins what, exactly?
+the question worth asking — the one that rarely gets asked — is wins what, exactly?

 what we're actually measuring

-the "booming economy" frame requires that we measure economic success in a particular way: nominal gdp, stock performance, headline growth. it requires that we not ask how those gains are distributed, how long people live, how many hours they spend at work to generate them, what healthcare costs as a share of income, whether the deficit is sustainable, or how the numbers compare to peer countries doing things differently.
+the "booming economy" frame requires measuring success in a particular way: nominal gdp, stock performance, headline growth numbers. it requires not asking how those gains are distributed, how long people live, how many hours were worked to generate them, what healthcare costs as a share of income, whether the deficit is sustainable, or how the numbers compare to peer countries making different choices.

-spain, right now, is a country that is growing faster than the u.s., running a smaller deficit, spending far less on healthcare with better outcomes, working fewer hours, and closing inequality gaps at the same time. it is also a country that american economic commentary essentially ignores — except as a historical cautionary tale about what happens when you let the welfare state go too far.
+spain, right now, is a country that is matching u.s. growth, running a deficit less than half the size, spending a fraction per person on healthcare while living seven years longer, working eight fewer weeks a year, and leading every major european economy for the second consecutive year. it is also a country that american economic commentary essentially ignores — except as a historical cautionary tale about what happens when you let government do too much.

-the cautionary tale, at the moment, is pointing in the wrong direction.
+the cautionary tale is pointing in the wrong direction.

-the story isn't that spain is perfect or that the american model has failed. the story is that we're not comparing notes honestly. we're measuring the things that flatter the narrative and not asking why the country we use as an example of socialist excess is quietly outperforming us on almost every metric we say we care about.
+the story isn't that spain is perfect or that the american model has failed. it's that we're not comparing notes honestly. we're measuring the things that flatter the narrative and ignoring the ones that don't. we use spain as a warning. and spain keeps outperforming.

 that's the conversation we're not having.